-Figma is a design platform where you can create all kinds of graphics without any expertise in graphic designing.
+Figma is a design platform where you can create all kinds of graphics without any expertise in graphic designing or using an online image editor.
 Easy drag-and-drop editors make the platform extremely user-friendly.
 Live collaboration ensures that everyone working on a design project is in the loop, even if working remotely.
 FigJam is the platform's collaboration tool that offers some interesting features like online whiteboarding where you can ideate and brainstorm with your team.
 From sketching ideas on the whiteboard to virtual sticky notes, it is very much like sitting together in a meeting room and collaborating on a project.

 Internal communication as well as communication with stakeholders outside your company also play a key role in the sales content creation process.
 This is where a tool like Slack comes in.
 Slack is great for managing all your communication at one place.
 You can create separate channels for different teams, topics or projects, that will have only the members who need to be in the conversation.
 This keeps your conversations relevant and on point.
 You can also invite members from outside your organization to join a channel.
 If you work with freelancers, a marketing or content agency, or just need to gather customer feedback for your sales enablement content, Slack can be your centralized communication platform for everyone.